Eric-Guo/octopress/source/_posts/2016/2016-11-17-a-web-developer-macbook-pro-2016-installation-notes.markdown

 categories: [macOS, MBP]
 ---

-Just got the Macbook Pro 2016 with touch bar 15' edition, setting it up takes my 1 full day.
-If the China network condition is good, I believe it will takes much less time.
+Just got the Macbook Pro 2016 with touch bar 15' edition, setting it up takes my one full day.
+If the China network condition is good, I believe it will take much less time.

 I decide the Macbook Pro from scratch instead of using migration assist because I want to keep the system clean.
-I will install as much application as possible from App Store, then the [Homebrew](http://brew.sh), if both software repositry can not find it, install it manually.
+I will install as much application as possible from App Store, then the [Homebrew](http://brew.sh), if both software repository can not find it, install it manually.

-Apple store installation is the easiest one, once you login and you will got all the application you have purchased.
+Apple store installation is the easiest one, once you log in and you will get all the application you have purchased.

 brew are also relative easier, I even using brew to install Chrome and Firefox, via `brew cask install google-chrome`.

-I would like to using percona instead of mysql because in China, Aliyuj RDS is largely based on percona, so I perfer using same software in dev env.
+I would like to use percona instead of MySQL because, in China, Aliyun RDS is primarily based on percona, so I favor using the same software in dev env.

 But you can not simply install percona directly.